 Our All-Inclusive managed services customers can take advantage of our budget planning services as part of our strategic services.
 With a solid view on where the customer is at, and what their goals are, we help them understand and prioritize new technologies.
 Most of our customers want to budget IT spending for a one to three-year period.
 Our budgeting process can also incorporate Total Cost of Ownership (TCO) and Return on Investment calculations should the customer require it.

 Monitoring is both reactive and proactive.
 The reactive activities are in response to system, network, and security issues stemming from hardware, software, or user issues.
 Proactive monitoring attempts to identify issues before they occur.
-This is where your managed services provider should be dedicating a majority of their time and effort.
-If they’re only focused on fixing disasters and not preventing them from happening, they’re not doing the best for your business.
+This is where good MSP examples dedicate a majority of their time and effort.
+If they’re only focused on fixing disasters and not preventing them from happening, they’re not doing the best for your business—and that’s not MSP best practices.

 While it’s not possible to prevent every situation, we’re constantly fixing issues before they occur.
 The customers are notified that we’re working on an issue, but rarely do they feel any impact.
 Our ability to address issues before they happen is a major contributor to the smooth uptime our managed services customers experience.
 This is the very foundation of managed services best practices.